South Downs Way, looking toward Beachy Head

 As we left, our BnB owner commented that the trail got noticeably softer from there, and thankfully she was right.
 While there was still some of the chalk and flint that had mangled our feet for days, there was plenty of grass and dirt as well.
 Finally!

-The steep climb up Truleigh Hill easily justified the coffee stop at the YHA cafe near the top, and not long after we saw the best — or at least the most expertly-altered — signpost of the entire walk.
+The steep climb up Truleigh Hill easily justified the coffee stop at the YHA cafe near the top, and not long after we saw the best, or at least the most expertly-altered, signpost of the entire walk.
 I guess if you’re going to call your village Fulking, you kinda have to expect it.

-We stopped beside of the trail for a quick snack break, which became even quicker when we looked up to discover a herd of cows had sneaked up to surround us.
+We stopped beside the trail for a quick snack break, which became even quicker when we looked up to discover a herd of cows had sneaked up to surround us.
 No, I didn’t know cows could sneak either.
 They definitely can.

 Onward and downward, both geographically and in terms of the quality of our lunch at The Plough in Pyecombe.
 The staff were friendly and the portions were large, but a gourmet experience it was not.